ST. PETERSBURG, Fla. – Blake Beavan put the final touches on Seattle’s strong road trip.

 Moore (6-7) gave up two runs, five hits and struck out seven in eight innings for the Rays, who went 4-6 on their longest homestand of the season.
 The left-hander retired his final 17 batters.

 “It’s a difficult moment because we really did not take advantage of some pretty good opportunities over the last couple days,” Rays manager Joe Maddon said.
-“When you get that kind of pitching, you don’t want to lose.
-So we have to figure out a way to get beyond that.”
+“When you get that kind of pitching, you don’t want to lose.”

 Casper Wells started the first with a double, but was thrown out at third on Ichiro Suzuki’s bunt.
 Suzuki then stole second and third before scoring on Montero’s double to put the Mariners ahead 1-0.

-Tampa Bay tied it in the bottom half when Ben Zobrist hit a two-out double that deflected off first base and Joyce followed with an RBI single.
+Tampa Bay tied it in the bottom half when Ben Zobrist hit a two-out double and Joyce followed with an RBI single.